kirillkovalenko/nssm/README.txt

 Thanks to Emilio Frini for spotting that French was inadvertently set as the default language when the user's display language was not translated.
 Thanks to Riccardo Gusmeroli for Italian translation.
+Thanks to Eric Cheldelin for the inspiration to generate a Control-C event on shutdown.

 Licence
 -------